 6.3.1.
 Affiliates.
 We may transfer PI to our affiliated companies for the purposes described in this policy.

 6.3.3.
-Business partners, such as our agents, representatives, subcontractors in cases where they or we act on each other’s behalf or as agents, licensees or joint venturers
+Business partners, such as our agents, representatives, and subcontractors in cases where they or we act on each other’s behalf or as agents, licensees, or joint venturers

 6.3.4.
 Insurers and/or professional advisers, in order to obtain insurance cover, or manage risks or obtain professional advice and manage our legal matters.